 Medical Social Work Curriculum.
 Because of the demand for medical social workers in the defense program, as well as in our public and private hospitals and clinics, in state departments of health, and in federal, state, and county welfare agencies, a curriculum in medical social work was inaugurated in the winter quarter, 1942.
 The course plan (see courses of study) is based on the educational requirements of the American Association of Medical Social Workers.
-The medical social work sequence begins in the autumn and spring quarters of each year and requires four quarters to complete.
+The medical social work sequence begins in the autumn and spring quarters of each year and requires from three to four additional quarters to complete beyond the time required for the basic curriculum.